tv2/casparcg-cliptool/README.md

 Take care not to swipe to far, as the browsers in-built swipe actions are not disabled by Cliptool.
 For instance on Google Chrome, swiping left or right will act as going backward (left) or forward (right) in the tabs history.
-Other browser likely have similar action on swipe
+Other browser likely have similar actions on swipe.

 ## View Modes

 Cliptool has a couple of view modes, accessed by adding different query parameters when accessing Cliptool.

--   No Extra parameters to the query, makes you enter the main view mode.
+-   No Extra parameters to the query, makes you enter the **main view** mode.
--   Adding `/?textview=1` to the query will enable the text view mode, where thumbnails for the cards are not rendered.
+-   Adding `/?textview=1` to the query will enable the **text view** mode, where thumbnails for the files are not rendered.
--   Adding `/?channel=1` to the query will enable the channel view mode, where the chosen tab is locked to the channel defined in the query.
+-   Adding `/?channel=1` to the query will enable the **channel view** mode, where the chosen tab is locked to the channel defined in the query.
     -   The channel number is 1-indexed.
 Given a 0, will give the first channel.
--   Adding `/?textview=1` and `/?channel=1` will enable the channel text view mode, which is a mix of both of the previously described modes.
+-   Adding `/?textview=1` and `/?channel=1` will enable the **channel text view** mode, which is a mix of both of the previously described modes.

-Take note on the names used for the view modes, e.g 'main view', as they are likely to be used during the rest of this ReadMe.
+Take note on the names used for the view modes, e.g 'main view', as they are likely to be used during this ReadMe.
-Below example images of the main, text and channel view modes can be seen.
+Below are example images of the main, text and channel view modes.

 ### Main View